Kong/docs.konghq.com/app/gateway/2.7.x/plan-and-deploy/hybrid-mode/hybrid-mode-setup.md

     `cluster_telemetry_endpoint`
     : Optional setting, needed for Vitals telemetry gathering.
 Not available in open-source deployments.

+    You can also choose to encrypt or disable the Data Plane configuration cache with some additional settings:

+    `data_plane_config_cache_mode`
+    : Optional setting for storing the config cache, defaults to `unencrypted`.
+    Change this to `encrypted` if you want to store the Data Plane's config cache in an encrypted format, or set it to `off` if you don't want to use a cache.
+    Not available in open-source deployments.

+    `data_plane_config_cache_path`
+    : An optional custom path to the config cache.
+Not available in open-source deployments.

 3. Restart Kong for the settings to take effect:
     ```bash